ENDING FEMALE GENITAL MUTILATION IN THE U.S.

 Presentations, Outreach, and Other Programmatic Work

-Lisa Brett and Brooke Bumgarner, AHA’s Senior Consultant and Program Development Director respectively, give an anti-FGM training in Salt Lake City, Utah.
+Lisa Brett and Brooke Bumgarner, AHA’s Senior Consultant and Director of Policy and Program Development respectively, give an anti-FGM training in Salt Lake City, Utah.

 With the gifts they gave us throughout 2021, they ensured our efforts did not skip a beat, despite the pandemic.
 Their cheers of support reminded us that our mission touches many hearts in the U.S. and beyond.
 They are our donors and supporters—the everyday heroes behind our work.